Tax-Deferred Cash Out Lenders – A Rare Breed

 Lenders trust the dealers to perform.
 Since the lender has no collateral and bases their loan decisions entirely on the expectation that the dealer will faithfully make all payments on the installment sale contracts to sellers, the lender must trust the dealer implicitly.
 Even one default could be expected to end a lender-dealer relationship.

 Trust, but Verify.
-Remember that a monetized installment sale dealer doesn’t hold the assets they buy as long-term investments.
+Remember that a tax-deferred cash out dealer doesn’t hold the assets they buy as long-term investments.
 Instead, they immediately resell the assets to third party buyers, for cash.
 That cash is invested by the dealer and the investment income provides the wherewithal to make payments to the seller participants in monetized installment sale transactions.
 Those payments are then used to fund repayments on the seller’s monetization loans.
 To ensure that the dealer invests the funds prudently, the lender obtains agreement from the dealer to invest the funds according to mutually-accepted investment criteria to manage the risk and maximize the chances that the lender will be repaid on its loans.

 What’s in it for the Lender?

-The lender can expect an attractive risk-adjusted return on their loan portfolio, with an interest rate well above the current market on investments with a similar risk profile.
+Lenders can expect attractive risk-adjusted returns on their loan portfolio, with an interest rate well above the current market on investments with a similar risk profile.
 Although the lender receives no security interest in any asset, nor in the series of anticipated payments the borrower expects to receive from the dealer, the lender enjoys reduced risks compared to collateral-based lending and greater assurance of likely repayment.
 The lender has some influence over the investment strategy employed by the dealer, aiming to achieve an acceptable risk-adjusted return for both dealer and lender.
 The lengthy term of the loan also provides the lender with reduced risks of reinvestment and cyclicality through this strategy.

 Long-Term Tax Deferral -- With Immediate Liquidity